AllanRye9/Born2beRoot/README.md

 # Born2beRoot
-This project aims to introduce you to the wonderful world of virtualization. creating machine in VirtualBox (or UTM if you can’t use VirtualBox).
+This project is about virtualization. creating machine in VirtualBox (or UTM or VirtualBox).